nusenu/ContactInfo-Information-Sharing-Specification/README.md

 # Motivation

-- increase information sharing among tor relay operators
+- increase information sharing among Tor relay operators
-- make it easier for current and future relay operators to find (rarely used) hosters for tor relays by increasing the information sharing between relay operators. 	-> help the tor network grow
+- make it easier for current and future relay operators to find (rarely used) hosters for Tor relays by increasing the information sharing between relay operators. 	-> help the Tor network grow
-- (indirectly) improve geo- and autonomous system diversity on the tor network (more diverse is better)
+- (indirectly) improve geo- and autonomous system diversity on the Tor network (more diverse is better)
 - collect additional (self-reported) relay metrics (for things like [Relay Search](https://metrics.torproject.org/rs.html) and [OrNetStats](https://nusenu.github.io/OrNetStats))
-- This data could provide tor developers with information on how well tested/how much used new features (like Sandboxes) are before changing defaults.
+- This data could provide Tor developers with information on how well tested/how much used new features (like Sandboxes) are before changing defaults.
-- examples: How many use tor's Sandbox/OfflineMasterMode?
+- examples: How many use Tor's Sandbox/OfflineMasterMode?
 - improve the ability to contact relay operators (automatically)
 - make provided information machine readable
 - provide the foundation for an automated contactInfo verification bot.
 - Mutually verified email addresses (and other contact options) could be displayed differently on [Relay Search](https://metrics.torproject.org/rs.html)
-- make tor t-shirt delivery easier since contact information is potentially already verified
+- make Tor t-shirt delivery easier since contact information is potentially already verified
 - increase the ability to detect undeclared relay groups / make hiding relay groups harder
 - make hosting costs visible
 - potentially detect relay operators impersonating other operators by using their contact information